Python-SIP/sip/docs/api_12.rst

 .. c:function:: PyObject *sipPyTypeDict(const PyTypeObject *py_type)

+    .. version-deprecated:: 12.13

     This provides access to a Python type object's ``tp_dict`` field and is typically used when the limited Python API is enabled.

     .. note::
-        This is deprecated in ABI v13.6 and must not be used with Python v3.12 and later.
+        This must not be used with Python v3.12 and later.

     :param py_type:
         the type object.
     :return:
-        the value of the type object's ``tp_dict`` field.
+        a borrowed reference to the type object's ``tp_dict`` field.

 .. c:function:: PyObject *sipPyTypeDictRef(PyTypeObject *py_type)

+    .. version-added:: 12.13

     This provides access to a Python type object's type dictionary and is typically used when the limited Python API is enabled.